-As soon as stacking is enabled, the active controller will attempt to form a stack.
+As soon as stacking is enabled, the active controller attempts to form a stack.
 However, the original standby controller may not join the stack because it may have become a standalone unit.

-- 6. Use one of the following options to recover the standby controller. - Access the standby controller's local console, and configure the unit's original stack-port(s) or stack-trunk(s). - From the active controller, enter the stack interactive-setup command, and choose Option 3 when prompted to discover the standby unit as part of the stack.
+- 6. Use one of the following options to recover the standby controller: - Access the local console of the standby controller, and configure the original stack-ports or stack-trunks of the unit. - From the active controller, enter the stack interactive-setup command, and choose Option 3 when prompted to discover the standby unit as part of the stack.

 '''

-ICX7550-48 Router(config) # exit
+ICX7550-48 Router(config)# exit

 ICX7550-48 Router# stack interactive-setup

 You can abort stack interactive-setup at any stage by <ctrl-c>

 0: quit

 1: change stack unit IDs

 2: discover and convert new units (no startup-config flash) to members

 3: discover and convert existing/new standalone units to members

 2&3 can also find new links and auto-trunk or convert chain(s) to ring.

 Please type your selection: 3

 Probing topology to find standalone units...

 '''

-7. Once the stack forms, enter the write memory command to save the running-configuration.
+7. Once the stack forms, enter the write memory command to save the running configuration.